STEM Educ (STEM ED)

 STEM ED 670.
 Design, Technology, and Engineering for Elementary.
 3 Credits.

-A course focused on creating standards-based thematic units at the elementary level using the engineering design process and design challenges to integrate science, mathematics and other subject areas.
-A primary goal of the course is to expand the range of activities implemented in the self-contained elementary classroom, while while meeting the specific needs of Gifted and Talented students and fostering technological literacy in all elementary students.
+A course focused on creating standards-based thematic units at the elementary level using the engineering design process and design challenges to integrate science, mathematics, and other subject areas.
+A primary goal of the course is to expand the range of activities implemented in the elementary classroom, while meeting the specific needs of Gifted and Talented students and fostering technological literacy in all elementary students.

 Typically Offered: Spring.